 Metropolitan and regional public buses also operate to or via Melbourne Airport; routes 478, 479 & 482 operate to Westfield Airport West, via the route 59 tram terminus, whereas route 479 operates to Sunbury railway station, and route 901 connects to trains at Broadmeadows, Epping, Greensborough, and Blackburn.
 If you plan on using the public bus service, you will need to purchase a Myki card.
 These cost $6.00, while the fare to reach the CBD is $4.40.
 The journey can take up to two hours.

-There are nine other private bus companies which serve the airport, with services to Ballarat, Bendigo, Dandenong, Frankston, Mornington Peninsula, Geelong, Melbourne's suburbs, Shepparton and the Riverina.
+Nine other private bus companies serve the airport, with services to Ballarat, Bendigo, Dandenong, Frankston, Mornington Peninsula, Geelong, Melbourne's suburbs, Shepparton and the Riverina.
 Prices and journey time depend on the destination, and advance bookings are recommended.

 A taxi ride from Melbourne Airport to the CBD takes approximately 30 minutes, and can cost $65.00+ one-way.
 There is an additional access fee/pick-up rate of $4.50, but no charge for drop-offs.
 To avoid the hassle of finding a taxi after your flight has landed, you can pre-book one to wait for you outside the At Terminal T123 Car Park.